rickmoonex/nghome/README.md

 This projects serves as big learning opportunity for me, so I don't really care if you end up using it or not.

-This will probably be WIP for a long time, so if your brave enough to eventually try it out, I wish you the best of luck.
+This will probably be WIP for a long time, so if you're brave enough to eventually try it out, I wish you the best of luck.

 ## Design choices